Skip to content

 };

-// Create interaction with system prompt
+// Create interaction with stimulus

-const interaction = new Interaction(model, "You are a helpful coding assistant.");
+const interaction = new Interaction(model, stimulus);

 // Add user message